mockturtl/dotenv/README.md

 It is desirable to mimic the production environment during development (testing, staging, ...) by reading these values from a file.

-This library parses that file and merges its values with the built-in [`Platform.environment`][docs-io] map.
+This library parses that file and optionally merges its values with the built-in [`Platform.environment`][docs-io] map.

 [docs-io]: https://api.dartlang.org/apidocs/channels/stable/dartdoc-viewer/dart:io.Platform#id_environment